Changes in shareholdings: investments forming part of the new holding

 The legislation does not clearly indicate what figure to take for the unadjusted value in respect of investments forming part of a new holding resulting from a transaction under IHTA84/S183.
 You should take

 - a proportion of the unadjusted value of the new holding (which is the same as the unadjusted value of the original holding)

 - based on the respective values on death of the investments sold or exchanged and of the new holding.

-A trust fund includes 1,000 A Ltd shares valued immediately before death at £1,000.
+The Abacus trust fund includes 1,000 Armitage Ltd shares valued immediately before death at £1,000.
 Two months after the death the trustees take up a 1 for 2 rights issue at £1 per share (paying £500).
 There is now a new holding of 1,500 shares and the date of death value of £1,500.
 Six months later they sell half the holding for £200.

 Applying the formula in IHTA84/S183 (5), the value on death of the investments sold is

-But since this exceeds the unadjusted value of
+But this exceeds the unadjusted value which is

 £750 - £500 = £250, making a loss of £500.